 Another problem in the relationship with accounting is combi invoices, such as an invoice from Google or Facebook.
 This contains costs that relate to multiple projects or campaigns.
 In this case, you are forced to do the untying per project or campaign yourself.

 A marketing budget is unavoidably linked to results or ROI.
 You budget marketing, you create costs within projects and campaigns to achieve results.
-The management may still want to convince you with figures that not only save costs but are translated into results.
+You probably want to convince the management with nice figures which not only take into account the costs, but which are also translated into results.
 "Thanks to the increase in the marketing budget for online ads, I have been able to increase the number of leads via the website by 20%" or "Our investment in retargeting has led to a doubling of the content downloads" sounds incredibly professional in your evaluation interview, doesn't it?

 Start off with a simple ROI approach.
 For example, compare your total marketing budget with the number of leads you have made.
 Within a project or campaign, compare the marketing investment with the actual number of deals the campaign has generated.

 For those who really want to go the extra mile in ROI analyses: you can create the most exotic combinations between budget and results.
 But that takes time, of course.
 Don't exaggerate, because marketing is still largely ungraspable for data analysts.
 After all, not every marketing cost can be allocated to a specific result.

 Would you like to optimize your marketing budget?
 Then start a free 30-day trial with our marketing planner Husky.
 You can quickly get started with allocating budgets to projects and/or campaigns, assigning costs and placing every approved invoice within the right project.
 Finally, Husky includes a result or KPI dashboard, so the link to ROI is made instantly.